 If you're a fan of Detroit and West Coast rap, you'll see a lot of famous rappers in various roles and as battle rappers, who did tryouts and ultimately actual freestyles in front of the crowd for the movie.
 The most surprising part of all of it is how absolutely convincing of an actor Eminem is.

 Trivia Facts: This movie made so much money compared to others on this list, just under $243 million worldwide.
-Even the soundtrack topped the Billboard Charts.
+Even the soundtrack topped the Billboard Charts and is one of the best movie soundtracks of all time.
 The movie features rappers such as Proof, Xzibit, Obie Trice, and many more lesser known guys from Detroit.

 This 1980 comedy movie directed by John Landis is without a doubt the best movie about music.
 The Blues Brothers even stars some of the best singers of all time like James Brown, Ray Charles, Aretha Franklin, and more.
 Lot's of delays caused by incompetent writers and degenerate actors made this one of the most expensive comedies ever.